WyszukiwarkaPublikacji/arxiv-sanity-lite/README.md

 ```bash
 $env:FLASK_APP="serve.py"
 ```
-Also, if you want to use milvus stanadlone hosted on http://localhost:19530/ set:
+Also, if you want to use milvus standlone hosted on http://localhost:19530/ set:
 ```bash
 $env:MILVUS_MODE="standalone"
 ```
-Else it will try tu use milvus lite with database
+Otherwise it will try to use milvus lite with database stored locally.

 ```bash
 export FLASK_APP=serve.py; flask run